 4) Mantra.
 “Mantras” are phrases that are repeated to help you stay focused and positive.
 Originally, mantras mainly served a spiritual or religious purpose (both in the Eastern and the Judeo-Christian traditions).
 Nowadays they are also recognized as an effective and easy meditation technique for positive thinking, as in: “I am enough,” or from Oprah Magazine, “Nothing can dim the light that shines from within.”
 Learn more about mantra meditation here.

 5) Commuting.
 If you’re lucky enough to be able to walk to work, that’s a great time to unplug and take some walking meditation steps.
 If you have to drive or ride, the best way to meditate is still to unplug, and use the time to connect with whichever of the types of meditation is your go-to.
-Whether you’re a beginner or a seasoned meditator, during a commute is tailor-made for guided meditations.
-Mindworks is an app that offers excellent, always refreshed content for your journey.
+Whether you’re a beginner or a seasoned meditator, a commute is tailor-made for guided meditations.
+Mindworks Meditation Courses offer excellent, always refreshed content for your journey.